Random optimization problems at fixed temperatures: Closing remarks and further work

 Consider the case when $\go\sim \textrm{Exp}(1)$, we have $\E e^{-\gb\go}=(1+\gb)^{-1},\psi(\gb)=-\log(1+\gb)$ and $v_\gb^2=\gb^2/(1+2\gb)\approx \gb/2$ as $\gb\to\infty$.
 In general, if $\go$ is positive almost surely with $\pr(\go\le x)\approx x^\gk$ as $x\downarrow 0$ for some $\gk>0$, we have,

 for large $\gb$.
 In particular, $v_\gb^2 \approx \gb^{\gk}/(2^\gk\gC(1+\gk))$ for large $\gb$.
 Plugging this into Theorem~\ref{thm:log part clt} we get

 In the scope of our work, $\gb$ is a constant.
+We expect our techniques to work similarly when $\gb$ tends to infinity sufficiently slow.
 However, if we allow $\gb=(\wh{\gb}\cdot n)^{1/\gk}$ (as expected from~\cite{WastlundReplicaRA}), and recall that $\log Z(\gb)/\gb$ convergences to $-M_n$, where $M_n$ is the minimum energy, one can expect the random variable $ n^{1/\gk-1/2}\cdot (M_n - \E M_n) $ to converge to a Gaussian distribution.
 We believe that investigating distributional limit in terms of general $\kappa$ and growing $\beta$ is challenging and requires novel ideas.